Sten Dehlgren

-Sten Dehlgren (26 May 1881 – 21 November 1947) was a Swedish Navy officer and newspaper editor.
+Sten Fredrik Dehlgren (26 May 1881 – 21 November 1947) was a Swedish Navy officer and newspaper editor.

+Early life

-He was born in Stockholm to Alfred Teodor Dehlgren and Henrietta Sofia Malmgren.
-In 1922, he was appointed editor-in-chief of the newspaper Dagens Nyheter.
+Dehlgren was born on 26 May 1881 in the City of Stockholm, Stockholm County, Sweden, the son of the regimental chaplain Alfred Teodor Dehlgren, and Henrietta (Jetta) Sofia Malmgren.
+He attended Beskowska skolan from 1887 to 1893 before joining the navy in 1894.

+Career

+In 1922, Dehlgren was appointed editor-in-chief of the newspaper Dagens Nyheter.
 He also served as chairman of the board of the news agency Tidningarnas Telegrambyrå for several years.

-During the Second World War, he chaired the disciplinary and censorship committees Pressrådet (1939–1941) and Pressnämnden (from 1941).
+During the Second World War, he chaired the disciplinary and censorship committees Pressrådet (1939–1941) and Council of the Press (from 1941).

+Personal life

+On 29 December 1906, Dehlgren married Rut Amelie Swanlund (born 22 September 1886 in Karlskrona), the daughter of the pharmacist Per Ernst Rikard Swanlund and Amelie Hildegard Haggren.

+Death

-He died in Stockholm in 1947.
+Dehlgren died in 1947 in Skeppsholm Parish, Stockholm County, Sweden.